DPotoyan/Chem324/_build/Lec4-3.md

 ## Quantum rigid rotor and angular momentum operator

-We can write down the hamiltonain for rigid rotor model which corresponds to operator of kinetic energy and which can also be written in terms of angular momentum operator to make correspondence with classical rigid rotor.
+We can write down the hamiltonian for the rigid rotor model, which corresponds to the operator of kinetic energy and which can also be written in terms of angular momentum operator to make correspondence with the classical rigid rotor.

 $$
 \hat{H}=-\frac{\hbar^2}{2\mu}\nabla^2=\frac{\hat{L}^2}{2I}